 When I first started IT Consulting in August 1999 I encouraged clients to keep dynamic content on websites to drive traffic.
 I tried to follow my own advice by writing daily journal entries until 2002.
-Over time my "blog" entries became less frequent collection of thoughts while traveling as an SAP Consultant, but with the 2020 travel halt, I may start bringing other content back here.
+Over time my "blog" entries became less frequent collection of thoughts while traveling as an SAP Consultant.

 Good For: Outback Impreza.
 When Subaru started the "Crossover" trend in the 1990s with the Outback, they didn't just do it with the Legacy wagon.
 They also offered an Outback "Sport" which shared the body of the smaller Impreza, rather than the Legacy.
 Today, that offering is the Crosstrek, which shares the same body dimensions as an Impreza, but the packaging is now a bit more exclusive than just the cosmetic upgrades that we got 25 years ago.
 The Crosstrek itself now has its own pallete of trims, with the very fancy Hybrid Touring at the top, which is the one I drove.
 In addition to all the nice things like leather, sunroof, and navigation, it has the distinction of being the only Subaru offered with a hybrid powertrain.
 In the first generation Crosstrek the hybrid is a mild "parallel" system that gains extra efficiency in city driving with regenerative braking and shutting off the gasoline engine at traffic lights.
 The newer, current generaton hybrid advances into plug-in charging capabilities and sustained electric-mode driving.

 Compromises: The crossover market boomed, and like the Outback, Subaru marketing spun the Crosstrek off as a separate model, where it outsells the Impreza by at least 2:1.
 But between these two 5-doors that share the same dimensions, I'll just take the Impreza with the 5-speed manual in Sport trim.